-- Personal, Social, Health and Economic Education Policy (PSHE)
+- Personal, Social, Health and Economic Education policy (PSHE)

-- Behaviour policy and procedures
+- Building Better Behaviour policy

-- Safeguarding and child protection policy
+- Safeguarding and Child Protection policy

 - Anti-bullying policy and procedures

 - Online safety policy

-- Equality and Inclusion Policy
+- Equality and Inclusion policy

 An overview of the content to be covered in our PSHE and RSE curriculum for Pre-Prep and Prep is available on the school's website.
 Our Programme of Study, based around the PSHE Association Education Programme was provided to parents as part of our consultation process.
 Should you wish to view this information, please contact the PSHE/RSE Lead.